Author: Douglas Niles

 The only interesting villains in the book are two of the bad guy’s sidekicks, a highly dysfunctional power couple of wizards.
 One’s an ambitious schemer, the other’s a sadistic pyromaniac.
 They have a disturbing lust/hate relationship which sets them apart as the only villains with actual characterization and non-stereotypical “I want money/power/blood for the blood god” motivations, but as sidekicks they don’t get all that much screen time.

-Also, there’s evil fish people and evil dwarves.
+Also, there are evil fish people and evil dwarves.
 In fact, this book is so tightly jam-packed with antagonists that it feels like it doesn’t have enough focus or time to develop any of them.

 It feels less bland than the writing in Darkwalker.
 In particular, it’s got some nice detail work here and there.
 I especially liked the fish people: